camwestwood/xapi/recipes/intervention/intervention.md

-#intervention Recipe
+# intervention Recipe
 Revision: 0.1

 ## Purpose
 This recipe records an intervention taking place.
+Interventions can be any learning activity, in this example an interview has taken place.
+The context is used to show that an intervention has taken place.

 ## Draft Notes
 The following previous candidates can be found: